atinfinity/livox_ros_driver2/README.md

   * Ubuntu 22.04 for ROS2 Humble;

-  **Tips:**
+> [!TIP]

-  Colcon is a build tool used in ROS2.
+> Colcon is a build tool used in ROS2.
+>

-  How to install colcon: [Colcon installation instructions](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)
+> How to install colcon: [Colcon installation instructions](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)

 ### 1.2 Install ROS2